Note: SimpliSafe now offers self-monitoring, which will disable app usage and turn the system into a local system only.

 Recap of SimpliSafe Vs. Vivint

-While SimpliSafe has more affordable and flexible professional monitoring, Vivint won for customer support and the app, so your decision really comes down to what type of installation you prefer.
+While SimpliSafe has more affordable, flexible professional monitoring and a better app for iPhone users, Vivint won for customer support and installation, it being free and professionally done.
 If you want DIY, I’d go with SimpliSafe.
 If you’re willing to pay for professional monitoring, then congratulations: Vivint is the system for you.
 Let’s break it down even further.